 Banks, financial institutions, and insurance companies invest in a wide range of securities.
 You can also invest directly in equities, through a broker.
 The m1 finance professionals associated with banks handle all the issues related to equities.
 This is a much simpler process, and you get a fair deal when you invest directly through the banks.
 You can opt for managed investment products, when you invest directly in stocks and bonds.
 You get a better deal because you can take help of professionals to deal with all the investment aspects.

 However, when you invest directly in securities, you will pay slightly higher prices than when you purchase them from a broker.
-This is because when you invest in stocks, in exchange for the equity you hold, your broker earns a fee.
+This might be a good option as well, as it would help you avoid any kind of fraud because your investments would depend on your own research and understanding instead of on the second-hand option of an individual who might be looking out solely for their interests.
+Although, if you do find yourself in a situation where you are a victim of investment scams due to broker negligence, you can contact a finra arbitration attorney to help you with the legal process of filing a lawsuit against the offender.
+That said, the reason you might have pay higher prices without the involvement of a broker is because when you invest in stocks, in exchange for the equity you hold, your broker earns a fee.
 However, this fee is offset against the amount you pay out in interest.
 Therefore, you end up saving on brokerage costs and get a good deal.
 However, when you opt for managed investment products such as bonds and securities, you pay a higher price for the equity, but end up saving on costs.